Bagoum/danmokou/docs/articles/warnings.md

       FormattableString.Invariant($"lerpsmooth bounce2 {timeToFirstHit} {timeToSecondHitPost} t {fireMultiplier.x} {fireMultiplier.y}").Into<BPY>();
   ```

-- Functions in the math libraries may construct caches of data (see `stopsampling`).
-Various forms of data caching are linked in DataHoisting, PrivateDataHoisting, and PublicDataHoisting.
-When the boss clears a phase, these data caches are emptied to prevent cross-contamination between bullets (`DataHoisting.ClearValues`).
+- Functions related to public data hoisting (eg. `retrievehoisted`) construct caches of data that are persistent during boss phases.
+When the boss clears a phase, these data caches are emptied to prevent cross-contamination between bullets (`PublicDataHoisting.ClearValues`).
 When switching between scenes, the data caches are destroyed and unlinked from the data hoisting classes.
 The reason for this is to prevent out-of-scope reflected content, such as complex boss StateMachines, from remaining in memory when they are no longer in use, and to preserve complete logical independence between scenes.
 As a result, as a general rule, any constructed objects that depends on functions that use data caches must be destroyed when the scene ends.
 If you are using static objects or objects on the GameManagement GameObject (which is persistent across scenes) that depend on these libraries, you should wrap it in `ReflWrap<T>`, which will lazily load the object the first time it's used in a scene.
 For an example, see `PlayerBombs.cs:TB1_1`.

 ## Backgrounds